dotnet/orleans/src/Documentation/Advanced-Concepts/External-Tasks-and-Grains.md

              Assert.AreEqual(TaskScheduler.Default, TaskScheduler.Current);
         } );
         await t1;
-        // We are back to Orleans task scheduler, since await was executed in Orleans task scheduler context we are now back to that context.
+        // We are back to the Orleans task scheduler.
+        // Since await was executed in Orleans task scheduler context, we are now back to that context.
         Assert.AreEqual(orleansTS, TaskScheduler.Current);

-        // Example of using ask.Factory.StartNew with a custom scheduler to escape Orleans scheduler Task t2 = Task.Factory.StartNew(() =>
+        // Example of using ask.Factory.StartNew with a custom scheduler to escape from the Orleans scheduler Task t2 = Task.Factory.StartNew(() =>
         {
-             // This code runs on MyCustomSchedulerThatIWroteMyself scheduler, not on Orleans task scheduler Assert.AreNotEqual(orleansTS, TaskScheduler.Current);
+             // This code runs on the MyCustomSchedulerThatIWroteMyself scheduler, not on the Orleans task scheduler Assert.AreNotEqual(orleansTS, TaskScheduler.Current);
              Assert.AreEqual(MyCustomSchedulerThatIWroteMyself, TaskScheduler.Current);
         },